 08 Sep Accenting with Black

 Black has been continuing its comeback in both the exterior and interior home design world to create a very modern and minimalist statement.
-While the most common matte black trends are appearing in bathroom and kitchen fixtures, it is also sneaking its way into other parts of the home.
+While the most common matte black trends are appearing in bathroom and kitchen fixtures, it is also sneaking its way into other parts of the home like in the living room where tapestry artwork can be a big staple.
 Below we break down some of our favorite executions of this trend.

 Black windows are the perfect statement for creating contrast in an interior room or exterior elevation.
 Whether you opt to paint your windows black or select black metal windows, the look is synonymous with modern elegance.
 What we love about black windows is that they add drama to a space with a minimal touch.
 You don’t need to dress them with drapes and they provide a nice frame for your exterior view.
 Also, you can use them where you feel suit- every window does not need to be black!
 In our listing at 57 Rye Ridge Road, we painted the interior window panes black to create a modern feel in the library, but we opted to leave traditional white windows throughout the remainder of the home.